-A tall residential tower which recently went up in Elephant & Castle which could normally expect to have a supermarket on the ground floor instead boasts a large concrete void that has been purpose to be used as a theatre.
+A tall residential tower that recently went up in Elephant & Castle which could normally expect to have a supermarket on the ground floor instead boasts a large concrete void that has been proposed to be used as a theatre.

 That original playhouse probably opened around 1576, but was forced to close in late 1594.
 In 2019 the Southwark Playhouse will open its new theatre, 425 years after the previous playhouse closed.

 The Southwark Playhouse have themselves been around for 25 years, but have often had to move location due to vagaries of landlords and rents.
 They have now secured a 125 year lease with a peppercorn rent for their new site, giving them the opportunity to operate without the threat of being evicted from its premises for the first time in their history.

 Underneath the residential tower in Elephant and Castle, there will be a 300-seat flexible theatre space, plus for the first time, a dedicated secondary studio space specifically for youth, community and development work.

 The new space will also have the theatre’s first gantry lighting rig which will make production work a lot easier, and the seating arrangement is designed to offer a number of different layouts depending on the needs of the play.